ioccc-src/winner/faq.md

 compile environment might be warning free, a different clang version or a different build environment might still have warnings.
-For instance the warning set is different in macOS (which by default is `clang`: even when run as `gcc`!) than linux (due to versions and possibly other things)!
+For instance the warning set is different in macOS (which by default is `clang`: even when run as `gcc`!) than Linux (due to versions and possibly other things)!

 Given that your entry **MUST** work as documented, you may be safer to say that your entry keeps the number of warnings and `-Wno-foo` options while